Chiang Mai Historic Walk

 Wat Palad, the forest temple

-This small but interesting temple has gained popularity over the past few years.
+Wat Palad (often spellt Wat Palat or Pa Lat) is a small but interesting temple that has gained popularity over the past few years.
 We will stop here for a while and enjoy the lovely surroundings and view.
 If you want, you can walk part of the famous Monk’s Trail.
-It is only downhill.
-You need good shoes, especially in the rainy season, but it is a nice walk.
+It is only downhill and doesn’t take more than half an hour.
+You need good shoes, especially in the rainy season, and it is a nice walk.
 Our vehicle will wait for us at the bottom of the mountain.
 We will bring you back to your hotel after a long and entertaining day.
 We hope you liked the Chiang Mai Historic Walk, the samlor ride and the temples on Doi Suthep!